vbontempi/solution-tutorials/vpc-tg-dns-iam.md

 * Transparently configure a {{site.data.keyword.loadbalancer_short}} for an application.

 ### Abstract Architecture:
+{: #vpc-tg-dns-iam-1}

 ![Architecture](images/solution59-vpc-tg-dns-iam/simple.png)

 In the diagram above the user is accessing the applications.
 The applications are leveraging shared micro-services.
 The company has separate DevOps teams that own application1, application2 and shared.
 A networking team focuses on connectivity and network security.
 The DevOps teams manage Virtual Service Instances, VSIs, used to implement the services they create and support.

 ### Concrete Architecture
+{: #vpc-tg-dns-iam-2}

 The following architecture implements the isolation and connectivity requirements set by the company.
 Notice that application1, shared, and application2 are VPCs.
 The single zone and subnet in each VPC can be expanded to a more detailed multi zone implementation over time.

 ![Architecture](images/solution59-vpc-tg-dns-iam/architecture.png)

 ## Before you begin
-{: #prereqs}
+{: #vpc-tg-dns-iam-prereqs}

 - Check for user permissions.
 Be sure that your user account has sufficient permissions to create and manage VPC resources, create a {{site.data.keyword.tg_full}} and create a {{site.data.keyword.tg_full}} services.
 See the list of required permissions for [VPC for Gen 2](https://{DomainName}/docs/vpc?topic=vpc-managing-user-permissions-for-vpc-resources).
 - You need an SSH key to connect to the virtual servers.
 If you don't have an SSH key, see the instructions for creating a key for [VPC for Gen 2](/docs/vpc?topic=vpc-ssh-keys).

 ## Plan the Identity and Access Management Environment
-{: #iam}
+{: #vpc-tg-dns-iam-iam}

 The admin team will enable the other teams to administer their resources as much as possible.
 The admin team will manage users and control access but will not create and destroy the resources shown in the architecture diagram.

 Editor, Operator, Viewer and Manager are [IAM access roles](https://{DomainName}/docs/account?topic=account-userroles#iamusermanrol).
 Each service defines the exact meaning of the roles and the associated actions.
-VPC, for example, defines them [here](https://{DomainName}/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls).
+For VPC see the [Required permissions](https://{DomainName}/docs/vpc?topic=vpc-resource-authorizations-required-for-api-and-cli-calls) section.

 Teams:
 - Admin - define the account structure such as resource groups, access groups, users, roles.